WafiWadud/Journal/Entry8.md

 # spinner in node js with no dependencies and examples

 So, after what felt like an eternity, an idea struck me - What if i made a spinner using nothing but escape codes?
+And so I did.

-Well, without further ado, let's hop into the code
+So, without further ado, let's hop, skip and jump straight into the code

 ```javascript
 const delay = (ms) => new Promise((resolve) => setTimeout(resolve, ms));